Sprint 6 — Syscall Interface & Userspace Entry

 Ring 3 Entry #

-- Set up user stack — map stack pages with User + Writable + NX permissions
+3. Set up user stack — map 4 pages at 0x7FFFFFFFE000 with User + Writable + NX

-- Prepare initial capabilities — the init process receives:
+4. Prepare initial capabilities — Init (PID 1) receives:

-- Switch to user page tables — load the process's PML4 into CR3
+5. Switch to user page tables — schedule() swaps CR3 to process PML4

 Verification